 If you are planning a weekend trip, you still need to consider the terrain that you are going to face.
 Most cyclists of this category will be taking an on-the-road detour in their destination of choice.
 For this kind of trip, any bike that you feel comfortable in will do.

 If however you are looking to do your tour as fast as possible, you should consider a lighter bike.
-For most short trips, even if you are going to be camping, you can pack all the essentials plus a very light bike packing tent either in a saddlebag or alternatively on the frame.
+For most short trips, even if you are going to be camping, you can pack all the essentials plus a very light bike packing tent either in a saddlebag or alternatively a frame bag.

 Medium-term bikepacking tour: